 Red wine, touted for its healthful antioxidants, may be a better option for curbing appetite, but vino rojo doesn’t come without drawbacks.
 Drinking red varieties in particular causes the body to release histamines that can cause immediate flushing, flare-ups of inflammatory skin conditions like rosacea, and even worsened hangovers.

-A good rule of thumb, says James, is that two to four glasses of wine per week isn’t going to impede weight loss nor damage your skin.
+A good rule of thumb, says Dana, is that two to four glasses of wine per week isn’t going to impede weight loss nor damage your skin.
 But drinking more than that will.

 Marijuana: More Than a Calorie-Free Way to Unwind?